 STATEMENT

-In much of the work, aiming to attain or maintain rigorous standards of surface aesthetics, uncanny beauties instead invite examination of their fractured inner lives and the narrative threads which underpin their obsessive self-regard.
+In work such as the Fair of Face series, aiming to attain or maintain rigorous standards of surface aesthetics, uncanny beauties instead invite examination of their fractured inner lives and the narrative threads which underpin their obsessive self-regard.

 BIOGRAPHY